kovidgoyal/calibre/manual/conversion.rst

 in the document larger and vice versa.
 When you set the base font size, for best results, you should also set the font size key.

-Normally, calibre will automatically choose a base font size appropriate to the Output Profile you have chosen (see :ref:`page-setup`).
+Normally, calibre will automatically choose a base font size appropriate to the output profile you have chosen (see :ref:`page-setup`).
 However, you can override this here in case the default is not suitable for you.